Capacity: 1,500

-Yala City FC is a professional football club based in the southern Thai city of Yala.
-Formed in 2023, the club entered the Thai Semi-Pro League in the 2023–24 season.
+Yala City FC first came to light when the club entered the Thai Semi-Pro League in the 2023–24 season.

 The ‘Potentate of the Killer Roosters’, as they are nicknamed, benefitted from a small Southern Zone competition that year, with only two entrants — Yala City and Phuket Rajabhat University.
 The sides met four times to decide promotion to Thai League 3 South.

-Adilif Chesor scored three times in the series, playing under head coach Ibrohim Kasirak, with home matches staged at the Thailand National Sports University Yala Campus.
+The goals of Adilif Chesor under head coach Ibrohim Kasirak saw City win promotion.
+Home matches staged at the Thailand National Sports University Yala Campus.
 City eventually earned promotion to join local rivals FC Yala.

 Life at a higher level proved more demanding.
 Results were harder to come by, despite encouraging support for a new club in the system.
 Samart Chankachang later took over as head coach as the team struggled in a relegation battle.